Going Fishing? Take a Magnet, Too

 What to do when the fish just aren’t biting?
 Maybe it’s time to try angling for a different sort of catch.

-Regardless of the reason for the use, there are a few things to keep in mind when using a fishing magnet.
+Regardless of your intention, there are a few things to keep in mind when using a fishing magnet.

 Be sure to select a strong enough rope to thread through the eyebolt – it needs to be strong enough for the magnet, as well as any water current and the items being retrieved.
 Likewise, attach the rope securely – such as with the anchor hitch knot.
 It’s a good idea to wear gloves to prevent rope burn.
 Experienced users report slowly dragging the magnet through the water provides the best results.